How to map your own narratives using AtlasCine

 STEP 2 – ENTER THE LOCATIONS OF YOUR STORY

-- Static: this segment of the story unfolds in one defined location.
-This location is defined by a place name (e.g. a city name, an address, a park).
-Longer the action unfolds at this location, bigger is the point representing this segment.
+- Static: this segment of the story unfolds in one defined location, where the longer the action unfolds at this location, the bigger the point representing this segment becomes.

-- Moving: Materialize the movement between two locations (e.g. the character walks from the “Park Mont-Royal” in Montreal to his house in “Outremont / Mile End”, see below).
-To represent a journey in the sheet, you must enter the tag _journey in the column “action” in a row below the starting point of the journey (in our example “Park Mont-Royal”) and then enter the tag _end in a row below the ending point of your journey (e.g. “Outremont / Mile end”).
-(Note: In our example the duration of the journey in the film is 46 seconds: from 5:44 to 6:30).
+- Moving: Materialize the movement between two locations with a line that is drawn over time (e.g. the character walks from the “Park Mont-Royal, Montreal, Canada” to his house in “Outremont / Mile End, Montreal, Canada”, see below).
+To do this, enter the tag _journey in the column “action” in a row between the starting point of the journey (in our example “Park Mont-Royal”) and the ending point of your journey (e.g. “Outremont / Mile end”).
+You can also add multiple points along the journey by including the _journey tag between multiple places.

 STEP 3 – ENTER THE PLACES MENTIONED IN YOUR STORY (optional)

-With this application you can differentiate places where the action unfolds (sheet “data_location”) from places that are simply mentioned.
+With this application you can differentiate places where the action unfolds from places that are simply mentioned.
 For instance, in story a character could mention a place where she would love to go.
 While mentioned places can be related to the location of the action, it can also refer to any kinds of places.
-For instance, in our example, “Darfur” and “Afghanistan” are mentioned during a demonstration that takes place in Montreal.
+For instance, in the template example, “Darfur” and “Afghanistan” are mentioned during a demonstration that takes place in Montreal.

 The sheet “data_mention” allows the mapping of such places.